PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 TODO: add classroom link
 To make it easier, we will use a GitHub classroom!
 Follow this [link]() to create your git repository.

-TODO: refactor this part depending on the tests (1 classroom per day?)
 You can then clone your repository.

 ```shell